 - Oven-Safe Rack (e.g. a roasting rack)

-You’ll want to have Kosher salt, black pepper, garlic powder, and onion powder to season your Pork Loin Roast.
+You’ll want to have Kosher salt, black pepper, garlic powder, and onion powder to season your roast.
 If you’d like to elevate the flavor profile further, consider rubbing it with fresh cloves of garlic, lemon zest, and finely minced rosemary in addition to the aforementioned spices.

 HOW TO COOK PORK LOIN IN THE OVEN

-- Roast – Place the pork loin roast fat-side up on the roasting rack and bake at 400° until the internal temperature registers to your liking.
+- Roast – Place the roast fat-side up on the roasting rack and bake at 400° until the internal temperature registers to your liking.
 See the chart below for degrees of doneness.

 - Rest – Once the desired temperature has been reached, pull the pork loin from the oven and allow it to rest 10-15 minutes before slicing into.

-Pork loin cook time will vary depending upon the size of your roast and the temperature at which you are cooking it at.
-Most pork loins weigh between 2 to 4 pounds.
+Cook time will vary depending upon the size of your roast and the temperature at which you are cooking it at.
+Most loins weigh between 2 to 4 pounds.
 A 2-pound pork loin will likely take about an hour to cook through, whereas a 4-pound roast will likely closer to an hour and a half to cook through.

-Pork is safe to eat at 145°F and is considered well-done at 160°F. However, remember, larger roasts will continue to cook and rise in temperature anywhere from 5 to 10 degrees after they are taken out of the oven.
-This means you should pull your pork loin 5 to 10 degrees before your desired temperature of doneness is reached.
+Pork is safe to eat at an internal temperature of 145°F and is considered well-done at 160°F. However, remember, larger roasts will continue to cook and rise in temperature anywhere from 5 to 10 degrees after they are taken out of the oven.
+This means you should pull your roast 5 to 10 degrees before your desired temperature of doneness is reached.
+Use a meat thermometer to gauge how far along your is around the 50-minute mark to ensure it does not overcook.

 For example, if you want to serve your pork loin roast cooked to a medium temperature of doneness (which is between 150-155°F), you would need to remove it from the oven once it reaches 140°F.